thummel1867/thummel/README.md

 - Mongoose
 - SQL

-My coding philosophy is modivated by the desire to break down complex problems and to slowly synthesize them into something that a user easily understand and enjoy.
+My coding philosophy is modivated by the desire to break down complex problems and to slowly synthesize them into something that a user can easily understand and enjoy.